 I lost my mum at 16 and dad at 19, this resulted in a huge shift in what made me me.
 My stability and security was gone, my home, access to money was all gone.
 My late teens were filled with mental health issues that I can only recognise years later.
 I didn’t have any help or counselling after my mum died.
 It was 1993, these kinds of things didn’t exist, or if they did I wasn’t told about them.
-I was just expected to get back on with normal life.
-I WAS 16!!
+I was just expected to get back on with normal life but I WAS 16 and motherless.

 Then my dad died at the end of my first year at university.
 Had I brought this upon myself, had I over thought about my mum dying, worrying about my dad and then he died?
 Much of university was self-destruct mode.
 I slept around, I drank too much and experimented with things that are not good for you.
 They were wild years where all I was trying to do was forget that my parents had died.
 And that I was the only person (so it felt) in the universe whom this had happened to.

 At one point at university a close friend shouted at me to get a grip, ‘Lynn you are a bitch’ I remember her saying (thank you Julie).
 There was a point where I remember sitting on my second floor flat and thought what would happen if I jumped.
 I talked and cried to my personal tutor who finally recommended counselling.
 I spent a year talking to a university councellor about my feelings and depression about my parent’s deaths.
 It took 4 years and the death of two parents to get the help I needed.

 My Career was impacted positively and negatively